carltheperson/advanced-js-objects/chapters/chapter-1.md

 console.log(myString.someField) // undefined
 ```

-We set `someField` on a `String` wrapper object that then is immediately discarded meaning we receive another instance of `String` on the last line.
+We set `someField` on a `String` wrapper object that then is immediately discarded, meaning we receive another instance of `String` on the last line.

 ## typeof